Fr. Mapeera and Brother Amansi monument in Uganda

 The Fr.
 Mapeera and Brother Amansi monument in Entebbe, Uganda, was constructed by the Missionaries of Africa in the memory of Rev. Fr.
-Siméon Lourdel Marpel (aka Mapeera) and Brother Amansi, who were among the pioneer White Fathers who came to Uganda on 17 February 1879 and spread Christianity in Uganda.
+Siméon Lourdel Marpel (aka Mapeera) and Brother Amans, who were among the pioneer White Fathers who came to Uganda on 17 February 1879 and spread Christianity in Uganda.
 The monument depicts two missionaries dressed in white and kneeling while praying.
 It is located at the Kigungu landing site by Kigungu Catholic Church, behind Entebbe International Airport in Wakiso District.